 USI is authorized to confer the following degrees:

-Academic programs are offered in the:
+Academic programs and resources are offered in the:

 The Indiana University School of Medicine-Evansville Center, housed in the Health Professions Center, is one of eight regional divisions throughout the state.
 The center provides the classes for first- and second-year medical students.